isomerpages/nparks-gardening/page-index/biodiversity/_posts/2023-08-30-post-Predators.md

 <section>
 	<h4>Wasps</h4>
 	<img title="Photo by Jacqueline Chua." src="/images/Biodiversity/Wasp_PotterWasp_JacChua%20(2).jpg">
 	<p>Wasps come in a variety of shapes, sizes and colours, and are often mistaken for bees, which they are closely related to.
-In addition to being pollinators, wasps help to control garden pest populations, especially caterpillars.</p>
+In addition to being pollinators, wasps help to control garden pest populations, including <a href="/page-index/pests/aphids/">Aphids</a> and <a href="/page-index/pests/caterpillars/">caterpillars</a>.</p>
 	<img title="Caterpillars collected by potter wasps to feed their larvae.
 Photo by Jacqueline Chua." src="/images/Biodiversity/CaterpillarInPotterWaspNest_JacChua%20(2).jpg">
 	<p>Read our wasp advisory <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/dos-and-donts/animal-advisories/bees-,-a-,-wasps">here</a>.</p>
 	<br>